georgeboot/blog/source/_posts/how-to-login-to-many-aws-accounts.md

 ### Primary account
 First of, let's establish some important names, otherwise we will still go crazy ;-)

 Let's pick our `Primary Account`.
 For me personally, this is my personal AWS account.
-This will be the account you always login to and will be used to access te other accounts.
+This will be the account you always login to and will be used to access the other accounts.

 In the next steps we are going to create an access structure so that your `Primary Account` has access to one or multiple `Secondary Accounts`.